 The perceived problem of White men engaging with indigenous women came with various social sanctions.
 Before independence from colonial rule, they were seen as disloyal.
 Afterward, some argued abstaining from sex with indigenous women ensured White security and morality.
-Others believed intermingling would lead to improvement of the “Indian race.”
+Others believed intermingling would lead to the improvement of the “Indian race.”

-Mixed race people in particular occupied a position as middle men who served the interests of White colonial rule.
+Mixed race people, in particular, occupied a position as middlemen who served the interests of White colonial rule.
 Ultimately, the embrace of miscegenation served as the precursor to reservations and forced acculturation through boarding schools in the 20th century.
 This reservation system then opened up the west to the settlement by Americans.

-Thereafter White men integrated aspects of indigenous masculinity into their own in order to develop an “American” masculinity as the society shifted from rural to urban centers.
+Thereafter White men integrated aspects of indigenous masculinity into their own in order to develop “American” masculinity as the society shifted from rural to urban centers.
 White men desired to be associated with the virility of Native masculinity, even dawning their cultural symbols during the Boston Tea Party.
 They also used indigenous symbols for their fraternal orders.